 Fuel Consumption Issues

 If you’re driving on tires that aren’t at their recommended pressure, you’re losing out on miles per gallon.
 You can save yourself up to 3% better fuel economy if you’re keeping your tires inflated to the proper pressure.
 On average, however, you’ll be saving yourself around .6% on fuel economy if you’re tires are pumped up too high or lacking tire pressure.

 Steering and Tire Pressure

 Proper tire inflation distributes the weight of the vehicle across the entire tread of the tire.
-If your tire pressure is incorrect, it can negatively impact stability, and worse, your tires will not respond properly to road hazards like potholes, slippery conditions, and emergency braking.
+If your tire pressure is incorrect, it can negatively impact stability, and worse, your tires will not respond properly to road hazards like potholes, slippery conditions, and emergency braking, this could cause the need of an Emergency Truck Road Service .
 You could very well be endangering your life if you’re not properly maintaining tire pressure.

 Tire Pressure and Blowouts

 You’re more likely to experience a tire blowout if your tires are underinflated or overinflated, especially in hot temperatures, while driving over potholes, or under heavy weight.
 Most blowout issues occurring from tire pressure compound over time, so keep track of your tire PSI to avoid a blowout.